-Direction Selects the data search direction by selecting one of the exclusive option buttons.
-When the [Next] button is clicked, the search is performed in the direction specified in this area.
+Direction II arch direction by selecting one of the exclusive option buttons.
+When clicked, the search is performed in the direction specified in this area.
 Backward Searches the data backward (data older than the current location).
 Forward Searches the data forward (data newer than the current location). (default)